dhsouthbend/databases/sections/3-insertdata.md

 # Inserting data into an SQL table

-Now that we have a table structure, we need to insert some data.
+Now that we have a table structure, we can insert some data.
 We need to create a new file for our next steps.
-Call it "databases.py".
+Call it "insert.py".

 The syntax for inserting multiple records is: